Dceglio1/ALS5224/README.md

 pip install plotly kaleido
 conda install pandas
 ```
 Run cal_abundances.sh to calculate the abundance of each ARG and RPOB gene in every sample.
+This code came from Thomas Byrne.

+Inputs:
+- protein_fasta_protein_homolog_model.len.txt: This gives the length of each read in the referenee database.
+Made for CARD 4.0.1
+- RpoB.ref.len: Length of each rpob gene in the reference database.
+File created by someone else (maybe Amanda Darling?)
+- DIAMOND outputs: This includes the csv files for both ARGs and rpob genes for each sample

 **Mistake to avoid: Make sure the --db is set to "card".
 The default is "deeparg", and without specifying the code will not run**

+**Mistake to Avoid: Mak"e sure to include "eval "$(conda shell.bash hook)"", as this forces python to activate.
+I don't know why it doesn't without this...**
 <details>
 <summary> cal_abundances.sh</summary>